Wellington Wine Route

 How to get here

 Wellington is 75km from Cape Town.
 Follow the N1 highway northeast and at exit 47, signposted as the R44 (Wellington via Agter Paarl) turn left off the N1.
-Follow the R44 for 20km until you reach the 4-way stop.
-Cross over the 4-way stop and drive 2km, through 2 sets of traffic lights.
+Follow the R44 for 20km until you reach the four-way stop.
+Cross over the four-way stop and drive 2km, through two sets of traffic lights.
 Turn left into the centre of Wellington, where you’ll find the tourism information centre on your left.